 You should maximize your Roth IRA contributions if possible.
 There are limits on how much you can contribute.
 However, in 2019, those limits have increased for the first time in six years.
 In 2019 you can contribute $6,000 to your IRA account if you’re under the age of 50.
-If you are age 50 or over, you can contribute up to a maximum of $6500.
+If you are age 50 or over, you can contribute up to a maximum of $7,000.
 If your total taxable compensation is lower than these limits, you can only contribute the total amount of your taxable compensation.

 You have 15 months to make a contribution for the current tax year, meaning any time between January 1 and the tax filing deadline of the year to make contributions to your Roth IRA.
 You may be able to set up a Roth IRA at your workplace or bank.
 You can even set up automatic contributions to your account, and some employers may be willing to help you by matching your retirement savings.
 Always ask Human Resources and your employer about solutions they offer to make retirement more affordable for you.

 Count on Money Help Center to Calculate Your Savings Plan